Infleqtion/client-superstaq/docs/source/installation.rst

 Installation Guide
 ==================
 Below are instructions for installing ``cirq-superstaq`` and ``qiskit-superstaq``.
-Please note that Python version 3.7 or higher is required
+Please note that Python version 3.7 or higher is required.

 Installing cirq-superstaq